sublevelgames/sublevelgames.github.io/_posts/2022-12-04-cookie-match.md

 <span class="badge badge-info">🧩Puzzle</span>
 <span class="badge badge-info">🛷Slide</span>

-<a href="https://play.google.com/store/apps/details?id=app.netlify.cookiematch.twa" class="btn btn-primary btn-lg">Play at 📱Google Play</a>
+<a href="https://play.google.com/store/apps/details?id=com.sublevelgames.cookiematch" class="btn btn-primary btn-lg">Play at 📱Google Play</a>
-- This is a paid mobile version of the game that doubles the maps from the Steam version (200 → 400) and makes the difficulty easier.
+- This is a mobile version of the game that doubles the maps from the Steam version (200 → 400) and makes the difficulty easier.

 <a href="https://store.steampowered.com/app/2268310/Cookie_Match_Enhanced_Edition/" class="btn btn-primary btn-lg">Play at 🦾Steam</a>
 - This is the Enhanced Edition of the game, featuring new gameplay elements and a total of 200 new maps.